-Beach wheelchairs are available on the island, free of charge.
-However, you can’t pre-order a wheelchair, and staff issues them on a first-come, first-served basis.
+Beach wheelchairs are available on Great Stirrup Cay, free of charge.
+However, you can’t pre-order a wheelchair, and the staff issues them on a first-come, first-served basis.

-Since NCL doesn’t run the bazaar, you won’t be able to use your cruise card here.
-It’s cash-only (US dollars) so be sure to bring cash for the market if you think you might want to do some shopping.
+Since Norwegian Cruise Line doesn’t run the bazaar, you won’t be able to use your cruise card here.
+It’s cash-only (US or Bahamian dollars) so be sure to bring cash for the market if you think you might want to do some shopping.

 What do you need to bring to Great Stirrup Cay?